 In both rural and urban areas, housing stability is key to thriving family and community life.
 Throughout Appalachia, housing and land prices are rising in ways that undermine these priorities.
 In addition, the ability to own and use land has long been threatened by problems with title and ownership issues.
+Researchers with the AJRC are working with community organizations in the region to explore other questions foundational to securing housing and community stability.

 We ask: